Ravio1i/azure-devops-server-mcp/README.md

 - "Update work item 1234 to set state to 'In Progress'"
 - "Query all tasks assigned to john.doe@company.com in project 'MyProject'"

+### Git Repositories

+- "List all repositories in project 'MyProject'"
+- "Show me branches in repository 'MyRepo'"
+- "Get the latest 10 commits from main branch in 'MyRepo'"
+- "Show me the content of 'README.md' file from 'MyRepo'"
+- "List files in the 'src' folder of 'MyRepo'"

+### Pull Requests

+- "List active pull requests in repository 'MyRepo'"
+- "Create a PR from 'feature-branch' to 'main' with title 'Add new feature'"
+- "Show me details of pull request #42 in 'MyRepo'"
+- "Get comments on pull request #42"
+- "Update PR #42 status to completed"

 ### Advanced Queries

 - "Find all high priority bugs in 'MyProject' that are active"